jensendarren/gitlab-kubernetes-aws-eks/README.md

 ### Troubleshooting

 Sometimes the install may freeze or not be successful.
 Best approach here is to resort to the `kubectl` tool to see what might be causeing this and if necessary delete the entire **deployment** then delete the K8S integration in Gitlab and start again!

+Remember also, if you open a new terminal window, remember to set your AWS_PROFILE correctly `export AWS_PROFILE=rotati` otherwise you will be interacting with a different AWS account where your cluster is deployed to.
+Of course, if you are using your 'default' AWS account or you have set AWS_PROFILE as part of your `bash_profile` then this will note be an issue!

 ### Deploy to EKS